ilias-lp/canary-weather-etl/README.md

                         logger.info(f"Found API key under field: {key}")
                         return api_key

-                # If none of the expected keys are found but there's only one value, use that
+                # If none of the expected keys are found but there's only one value
                 if len(secret_json) == 1:
                     api_key = next(iter(secret_json.values()))
                     logger.info("Using the only value in the JSON")